 - a.
-The course will explore environmental sustainability challenges, including climate change. - b.
-The course will examine human-environment interactions and relationships and their implications. - c.
-The course will engage students in reflection on responsibilities with respect to environmental problems. - d.
+This course will explore environmental sustainability challenges, including human-caused climate change. - b.
+The course will examine human-environment interactions and relationships and their implications, such as justice. - c. implications. - d.
+The course will engage students in reflection on responsibilities with respect to environmental problems. - e.
 The course will examine solutions and responses to environmental problems, ranging from local to global.